sashabely221100/sashabely221100/README.md

 ## Summary:

-I'm an active and creative guy from Minsk, currently study at the Faculty of Engineering and Economics at BSUIR.
+I'm an active and creative guy from Minsk, who's eager to learn new things.
+I've graduated from BSUIR, Faculty of Engineering and Economics in 2022.
-Speaking of proffesional skills I'm highly passionate about hands-on coding.
-Keen on cycling, also love learning new stuff.
-That's why at the moment I'm doing my best to master front-end development.
+I'm quite fluent in English, and speaking of my professional skills, my technological stack besides Front-end includes a little experience in C++ and Java.
+I'm also highly passionate about hands-on coding, performance and accessibility.
+I'm really keen on cycling, music and dancing.
+I'm loking forward to becoming a part of a company that values both soft and hard skills of its employees.
+At the moment I'm doing my best to master front-end development.

 ## Skills